 This usually occurs due to something called heuristics, or mental shortcuts that our brain takes to tackle difficult situations efficiently and it helps us make quick judgments.
 But this essential trait can be very problematic for a recruiter, especially while hiring for a niche role.

-A few common interview biases that recruiters should keep in mind are listed below:
+Common interview biases that recruiters should keep in mind:

 Try asking someone to say a list of words to you.
 Now, try to recall them in order and see which ones you are able to recall easily, which ones take time and the number of words you completely forgot.

 When a stronger candidate interviews after a relatively weaker candidate, they may appear more qualified than they actually are as the contrast between the two candidates makes the former appear exceptionally better than they actually are.
 This becomes a problem that should be kept in check by the interviewer while taking interviews one after the other.

 Eg. During campus hiring, there are multiple candidates that are interviewed one after the other in a short span of time.
 This might affect the recruiter’s ability to interview all candidates with a fresh, unbiased mind and the interviewer might prefer someone who is very confident about his/her one internship experience over someone who appeared to be timid and shy, but was more qualified than the other candidate, who mainly exuded confidence.

 The hiring departments and search committees should ensure they don’t fall prey to stereotypes and prejudices related to gender or race while hiring a candidate.
 Applicants should be selected purely on the basis of sufficient job related skills and talents.

 It is very common to hire more men than women due to either personal biases or gender stereotypes related to women, like they would not be strong enough for the role.
 Or hiring more Asians as they are known to be more hardworking and demand lesser pay for the same.

 Why having interview biases while hiring is wrong and should be avoided